droctothorpe/acodetojoy/content/posts/eli5_operators.md

 ## The Kubernetes Restaurant

-You (a user) are seated at a restaurant ([Kubernetes](https://kubernetes.io/)).
-You're given a menu and, after an appropriate length of time, a charming waiter (the [Kubernetes API](https://kubernetes.io/docs/concepts/overview/kubernetes-api/)), takes your order, which consists of several items ([Kubernetes objects](https://kubernetes.io/docs/concepts/overview/working-with-objects/)).
+Let's say that you (a user) just walked into a restaurant named ([Kubernetes](https://kubernetes.io/)).
+You're seated at a table, given a menu, and, after an appropriate length of time, a charming waiter (the [Kubernetes API](https://kubernetes.io/docs/concepts/overview/kubernetes-api/)) takes your order, which consists of several items ([Kubernetes objects](https://kubernetes.io/docs/concepts/overview/working-with-objects/)).

 The waiter adds your order to the order list ([etcd](https://kubernetes.io/docs/concepts/overview/components/#etcd), the Kubernetes data store).

 A grizzled, curmudgeonly cook (a [Kubernetes controller](https://kubernetes.io/docs/concepts/architecture/controller/)) retrieves your order from the order list and prepares the requested dishes.

 Note, you don't actually have to know how the food is prepared.
-All you need to do is state your desire **declaratively**, and the cook (controller) gives you what you want by walking through a sequence of **imperative** steps.
-That's part of the beauty of Kubernetes.
+That's the nice thing about restaurants.
+Sometimes you feel like eating something, but you don't have the time, skills, or knowledge necessary to prepare it yourself.
+At this restaurant, all you have to do is state your desire **declaratively**, and the cook (the Kubernetes controller) gives you what you want by walking through a sequence of **imperative** steps.
+That's a big part of the beauty of Kubernetes.
 Many other solutions are the equivalent of cooking at home.
-If you want to focus on eating, not cooking, it can be helpful to offload that imperative overhead.
+Kubernetes offloads that imperative burden.

 ## Operators